darco31/P2---JS-game/README.md

 * Internet Explorer 11

-The hero banner is not covering the page and the maps state that the browser is not supported.
-As IE11 is not used as much and will be obsolete soon being replaced with MS Edge I believe it would be of no benefit to  fix the issue as it may cause issues on other more popular browsers.
+As IE11 is not used as much and will be obsolete soon being replaced with MS Edge I believe it would be of no benefit to test the application as any changes may cause issues on other more popular browsers.

 #### [Back to content](#table-of-contents)